appcircleio/appcircle-docusaurus/docs/distribute/create-or-select-a-distribution-profile.md

 ### Upload with Build module

-With a successful build, a new version of your application will be added to your distribution profile.
+With a successful build, a new version of the application will be added to the distribution profile.

 Simply go to _Build Module_ _>_ _Build Configuration_ _>_ _Distribution_ and select a distribution profile you want your build to be sent.

 :::tip

-Users have the capability to select their Android build output as .AAB (Android App Bundle) from configuration settings within their Build profile.
+The Android build output can be selected as .AAB (Android App Bundle) from the configuration settings within the Build profile.

 When the `.AAB` build is sent to the designated Testing Distribution profile, either automatically or manually by uploading the file directly within the Testing Distribution profile, it will be automatically converted to `.APK` format when shared with a Testing Group.
-This ensures that the receiving tester downloads the shared artifact in `.APK` format.
+This ensures that the `.APK` format is used for the artifact downloaded by the receiving tester.

-This conversion capability also applies when sending app versions from a Testing Distribution profile to an [Enterprise App Store](/enterprise-appstore) profile.
-The shared `.AAB` artifact will be downloaded in `.APK` format from the Enterprise App Store profile.
+This conversion capability also applies when app versions are sent from a Testing Distribution profile to an [Enterprise App Store](/enterprise-appstore) profile.
+The shared `.AAB` artifact will be converted and downloaded in `.APK` format from the Enterprise App Store profile.

 :::